HassanA05/Yoga-Booking/README.md

 6. **Live Site**
     Go to yoga-booking-production.up.railway.app
     Note: The deployed version starts with an empty database.
-To see the site with sample data, run locally using npm run seed then npm start
+To see the site with sample data, run locally using npm run seed then npm start.
+Also, the expiry for Railway Trial ends on 08/05/2026 or until free credits run out, so live site may not be working past this date.
 ---

 ## Login Credentials (after seeding)